 Legislation provides the Leader with the Cabinet decision-making powers of the Council.
-The Leader must appoint between 2 and 9 other elected Councillors to the Cabinet and may delegate to the Cabinet, individual Cabinet Members and Officers many of the executive functions and powers.
+The Leader must appoint between 2 and 9 other elected Councillors to the Cabinet and may delegate to the Cabinet, individual Cabinet Members, Committees of the Cabinet, Ward Members and Officers many of the Cabinet functions and powers.

-The Council appoints at least one Overview & Scrutiny Committee, a Planning Committee and a Licensing Committee.
+The Council appoints at least one Overview & Scrutiny Committee, a Planning Committee and two Licensing & Control Committees.

-The Full Council appoints the following Joint Committees with the Borough Council of Worthing: a Joint Audit & Governance Committee; Joint Overview and Scrutiny Committee; Joint Staff Committee and a Joint Senior Staff (Appeals) Committee.
+The Full Council appoints the following Joint Committees with the District Council of Adur: a Joint Audit & Governance Committee; Joint Overview and Scrutiny Committee; Joint Staff Committee; Joint Senior Staff Committee and a Joint Senior Staff (Appeals) Committee.
 These are explained in more detail in Articles 7 to 9.